Advanced Testing Secrets | Podcast

 Okay!
 You’re on!
 Very, very good.
 Okay, guys, here’s here’s the deal.
-Here’s the top five facts that you need to know about testing or cannabis or hemp or CBD or whatever you’re looking at.
+Here’s the top five facts that you need to know about testing or hemp or CBD or whatever you’re looking at.
 So, first rule is that all the testing that takes place, the rules for accepted criteria varies from state to state.
 In fact, some states have no rules like self policing, some states require metals testing, other states don’t require metals testing.
 So,. the rules are basically all over the place.
 The issue with that, of course, is that it really kind of lends itself to say manufacturers or people who are a little less stringent on their testing to go shop for the easiest pass.
 So that’s something everybody needs to be aware about, you know, especially consumers.

 Randall Thompson 05:42

 So as they do that, I’m sorry, when they are looking for what tests are required in their state, is that an easy Google: “tests available?”